qpdf/qpdf/manual/json.rst

 - While qpdf guarantees that keys present in the help will be present in the output, those fields may be null or empty if the information is not known or absent in the file.
-Also, if you specify :samp:`--json-keys`, the keys that are not listed will be excluded entirely except for those that :samp:`--json-help` says are always present.
+Also, if you specify :qpdf:ref:`--json-key`, the keys that are not listed will be excluded entirely except for those that :qpdf:ref:`--json-help` says are always present.

 - In a few places, there are keys with names containing ``pageposfrom1``.
 The values of these keys are null or an integer.
 If